KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 > For more about callbacks, visit [callbacks on Keras.io](https://keras.io/api/callbacks/).
 > [⏎](#a2)

-> <sup id="f3">3</sup>  k-means clustering is an algorithm that can show us how data is grouped.
+> <sup id="f3">3</sup>  kmeans clustering is an algorithm that can show us how data is grouped.
 It does this ‘unsupervised,’ meaning that the data is not labeled.
-It is surprising to learn that k-means was first proposed in 1957, and yet it is still an important part of a data scientist’s toybox.
-There is more than one kind of k-means algorithm, but the most popular one, and the one used in sklearn, is “Lloyd”.
+It is surprising to learn that kmeans was first proposed in 1957, and yet it is still an important part of a data scientist’s toybox.
+There is more than one kind of kmeans algorithm, but the most popular one, and the one used in sklearn, is “Lloyd”.
 For more on this, I recommend Johannes Wohlenberg’s  great article on www.medium.com.
-It has a cool animation that shows how k-means centroids ‘find’ each group.   [k-means on Medium](https://medium.com/data-science/three-versions-of-kmeans-cf939b65f4ea).
+It has a cool animation that shows how kmeans centroids ‘find’ each group.   [kmeans on Medium](https://medium.com/data-science/three-versions-of-kmeans-cf939b65f4ea).
 > [⏎](#a3)

 > <sup id="f4">4</sup>  The macro average is just what it sounds like, the average of precision, recall, or F1 scores for all classes, which for us is just PG and CEX.